pace-neutrons/pace-developers/brille/design/Proposed_integrated_syntax_Brill_SpinW_Horace.md

 The nested interpreters will then cause a hard-crash (segmentation fault memory error).

 This is currently not an issue for SpinW (since it is a Matlab program), but is an issue for Euphonic.
-It may become an issue for SpinW when pySpinW is fully implemented and released to users.
+It may become an issue for SpinW when `pySpinW` is fully implemented and released to users.
 One option to overcome this issue is to run the interpreters in different processes, which would allow nested interpreters.
 However, the current implementation for this in Matlab 2020a is extremely slow.
-An alternative option specifically for `pyHorace` is to write a bridge `mex` file to communicate directly with the parent Python process and funnel calls to Euphonic and `pySpinW` through this rather than the built-in Matlab-Python interface.
+An alternative option specifically for `pacy` is to write a bridge `mex` file to communicate directly with the parent Python process and funnel calls to Euphonic and `pySpinW` through this rather than the built-in Matlab-Python interface.

 Handling of powder data is currently very poorly supported.